 Easy to Drive: The harder the ground the more you want a strong, thin stake.
 Many people use titanium sheppard hooks stakes.
 The one down side of these stakes is that if the ground is very hard, you can’t pound these stakes in, you can only push with your hands.
 Some people carry one “nail stake” which can be used to get a hole started for a hook stake.
 Note: Pushing V and Y stakes in can be hard on the hands, so I carry a small plastic PVC tee joint which weights less than .5oz.and saves my palms.

 Durability: The thinner the stake, the more likely it is to bend.
 Some stakes have been known to break when put under stress, such as the MSR Needle Stakes.
 The tops of the Easton stakes sometimes comes off.
 You can epoxy them back on when you get home.

 Weight: If you are shooting for the absolute lightest, titanium stakes might be right for you, but it really depends on the other factors listed above.

 These days I mostly use 6″ easton stakes on 3 season trip because they have pretty good holding power in soft ground because they are wider than my titanium Sheppard’s hooks, and the have a flat head so I can pound them into harder ground with a rock, and they are reasonably light.
 The only down side is that the epoxy that glues to top to be body can come undone and in extreme cases, they can be broken.
 If I am really concerned about holding power (expecting lose soil) I will switch to 9″ easton stakes, or switch to a Y stake.

-Snow anchors are a good alternative to stakes in the winter.
+Snow anchors are a good alternative to stakes in the winter or in deep sand.